227 Comments

 The climate fiends are of divided mind on wine grapes and the “effect” the industry has on “climate.”

-In the “good” column you have the fact that grape vines are mostly drought tolerant and send down very deep roots to find moisture, thereby avoiding the need for intense irrigation like most other crops.
+In the “good” column you have the fact that grape vines are mostly drought tolerant and send down very deep roots to find moisture, thereby avoiding the need for intensive irrigation like most other crops.

 In the “bad” column, they are self-pollinating and so do nothing to bolster bee populations.